rknell/rebellion-rum-models/models_documentation.md

   /// Whether the payment intent confirmation was successful final bool success;

-  /// The details of the confirmed payment intent final Map<String, dynamic>? paymentIntent;

   /// The status of the payment intent after confirmation final String? status;

+  /// Optional server message for error or informational display to the customer final String? message;

+  final String redirectUrl;

-  /// Creates a new payment confirmation response const ConfirmPaymentResponse({
+  /// Creates a new payment confirmation response const ConfirmPaymentResponse(
-    required this.success,
+      {required this.success,
-    this.paymentIntent,
       this.status,
-  });
+      this.message,
+      required this.redirectUrl});

   /// Creates an instance from a JSON object factory ConfirmPaymentResponse.fromJson(Map<String, dynamic> json) =>